hugopgg/JobAlert24/README.md

 ```

 Make sure to replace the placeholders with your actual SMTP credentials and recipient email address.
 This information is essential for the email notification feature to work properly.

+## Job Sites and XPaths

+The application comes pre-configured with example job sites and their corresponding XPaths to facilitate web scraping.
+These examples are provided for reference and can be modified or replaced according to your requirements.
+Ensure that the XPaths accurately target the job posting elements on the respective websites for effective scraping.